amputnam1/surfs_up/README.md

 # surfs_up

-In this assigned I analyzed weather data using Python, SQLite, Flask, and SQlAlchemy
+In this assigned I analyzed weather data using Python, SQLite, Flask, and SQLAlchemy

 # Overview of the analysis